 Snow Bunting in nonbreeding plumage.
 (Baie-du-Febvre, Nicolet-Yamaska, Quebec; January 21, 2022.) © Daniel Jauvin

-First-winter birds can appear mostly brown-and-black, with white essentially limited to the secondaries and outer tail feathers.
+First-winter birds are much more heavily streaked, and may appear mostly brown-and-black overall.
+In flight, the wings often appear mostly gray with limited patches on the secondaries and outer tail feathers.

 Snow Bunting in nonbreeding plumage, showing mostly brown streaked upperparts with limited white patches in secondaries and outer tail feathers.
 (Indianapolis Regional Airport, Indiana; February 5, 2022.) © Ryan Sanderson